binckbank-api/client-csharp/README.md

 To obtain an access token to the platform please refer to the [documentation here](https://github.com/binckbank-api/client-js#logon-to-binck-api-using-oauth2)

-The example will subscribe to the news feed for the country to which the account number belongs and to the last quotes for the AEX index as an example.
+The example will subscribe to the news feed for the country to which the account number belongs and to the last quotes for the DAX index as an example.

 ```csharp
 // Start the connection to the streamer